makerdao-dux/polling-contract/README.md

 In the future we will likely stop using the L1 polling contract for poll creation, and switch to this L2 contract.
 The `npoll` variable is set to a high number so as to avoid poll number collision with the mainnet polling contract.
 The `PollCreated` and `PollWithdrawn` events emitted are just like the events emitted from the mainnet polling contract.

-The `chainId` variable for the Arbitrum Rinkeby contract should be 5 (goerli), since this is the contracts that would be used to vote on the polls shown when a user is on the Goerli network.
-Similarly, for the production Arbitrum contract, the chainId should be 1.
+The `chainId` variable for the Arbitrum Rinkeby contract should be 5 (goerli), since votes from this contract would be counted alongside votes the goerli contract.
+Similarly, for the production Arbitrum contract, the chainId should be 1, as votes from this contract would be counted alongside votes from the L1 mainnet contract.

 L1 polling contracts:
 gitub repo: https://github.com/makerdao/symbolic-voting